A&W (Canada): Stock market listing and "Good Food" focus (2002–present)

 On July 22, 2024, the company announced via press release that A&W Food Services of Canada and the A&W Revenue Royalties Income Fund "have agreed to a strategic combination," which will lead to a new publicly traded QSR franchisor entitled A&W Food Services NewCo.
-The transaction is expected to close in October 2024, pending approval of the TSX and regulatory approval under the Competition Act (Canada).
+The transaction was expected to close in October 2024, pending approval of the TSX and regulatory approval under the Competition Act (Canada).

 Products

 Apart from the namesake brand of root beer, the A&W menu is focused on "The Burger Family", a lineup of hamburgers introduced by the U.S. A&W chain in the early 1960s, mostly discontinued in the 1980s in favour of a more standard menu, then reintroduced in Canada and expanded upon beginning in the late 1990s.